-How to get from Hanoi to Halong Bay
+How to Get From Hanoi to Halong Bay

 Is it worth independently travelling from Hanoi to Halong Bay?

 Travelling from Hanoi to Halong Bay without a tour will require more organising and will be slightly more expensive.
-And to be honest, the city itself (Halong City) is not really as interesting as its world-renowned limestone islands.
+And to be honest, the city itself (Halong City) is not really as interesting as its World-renowned limestone islands.

 However, there is one advantage of travelling to Halong Bay without a tour.
 This is to visit the Bai Tho Mountain, better known as Poem Mountain.
 You'll have to go off the beaten track to make this climb, but the views from here are just magnificent.